Aphasia is a very common side effect of traumatic brain injury.

 - Comprehending what others are saying

-Aphasia can affect all of these abilities, depending on what type of aphasia you develop.
+Aphasia affects all of these abilities, depending on what type of aphasia you develop.

 Types of Aphasia after TBI